-The “Change of Traction” is a singular Track Condition function which is managed by the mean of packet number 38.
+The “Change of Traction” is a singular Track Condition function which is managed by the mean of packet number 39.

-This function is active ( traction change ) when the Max Front End overpasses the declared position where “Track Condition” changes ( i.e. D_TRACKCOND of packet n°68).
+This function is active ( traction change ) when the Max Safe Front End overpasses the declared position where “Track Condition” changes ( i.e. D_TRACKCOND of packet n°68).

 This function is never de-active.